 Before putting the lid on, I put a piece of foil over the can so steam didn’t make the top of the bread wet.
 After about 1.5 hours, I inserted a long bamboo skewer through the top.
 When it came out clean, I removed it from the pot and let it cool.

-To remove the bread from the can, I simply used a can opener to open the other end and pushed the bread through using the bottom lid.
+To remove the bread from the can, simply use a can opener to open the other end and push the bread through using the bottom lid.
 This is what it looks like when you remove the bread from the can:

-And here’s what it looks like when it’s sliced, topped with a slab of salted butter.
-A delicious treat that you might like to try if you’re looking for a new flavor sensation.
-P.S. it’s particularly good in the toaster the next morning (along with another slab of salted butter).
+Here it is, sliced, topped with a slab of salted butter (it’s particularly good in the toaster the next morning, along with another slab of salted butter):